Surgical Case Library

 Small Intestine

-Distal Intestinal Obstruction Syndrome in adults with cystic fibrosis
+Distal Intestinal Obstruction Syndrome in adults with Cystic Fibrosis.

 DIOS is a recognized but relatively uncommon cause of intestinal obstruction in adult cystic fibrosis patients, with limited reports describing surgical management and outcomes.